 Funds for the CAP UCLA presentation provided by Fariba Ghaffari, the Doris Duke Charitable Foundation Endowment Fund, the National Endowment for the Arts Challenge Grant Endowment and the Roslyn Holt Swartz & Allan J. Swartz Endowment for the Performing Arts.

-Photo Credits: Hall B. Goode
+Photo Credits: Paul B. Goode